 Ford’s 3.5-liter, twin-turbocharged V-6 couples to a 10-speed automatic and rear- or four-wheel drive.
 Most Expeditions churn out 375 horsepower and 470 pound-feet of torque, but the Platinum ups that to 400 hp and 480 lb-ft.
 The powertrain throbs and whistles with a performance-car heartbeat, but will pull up to 9,300 pounds.
 The Expedition’s no lightweight, but its ride and handling are commendable for a 5,400-pound truck, and it can slug it out off-road with site-specific tires and shocks.

 In either standard or Max trim, the 2019 Expedition carries more than its fair share.
 Up to seven passengers can share up to 172 cubic feet of space; two people can ride with up to 121.5 cubic feet if they’re more into possessions than friends.
 In almost every position, the Expedition offers lots of all-day ride comfort, lots of charging points and cupholders, and lots of flexibility.
 It’s nearly as talented as a minivan.

-Safety scores aren’t complete but the Expedition does well in federal crash tests.
-We wish its base screen wasn’t so small, or that automatic emergency braking didn’t cost at least $6,000 over the XLT’s base price.
+Safety scores aren’t complete but the Expedition does well in federal crash tests. if only Ford would provide automatic emergency braking on the XLT for less than $6,000.